-The validation test in this study uses the AME (Absolute Means Error) and AVE (Absolute Variance Error) validation tests to find out the data variation and also the difference in values between data from simulations and primary data.
-The following are the results of the validation that has been carried out in this study, tourists, Komodo dragons and also land become the object of validation for this study.
+Variance Error) validation tests to find out the data variation and also the difference in values between data from simulations and primary data.
+The following are the results of the validation

+658 of validation for this study.
 For more details, please see the table below.